Goldie Sayers: Career highlights

-The early 2007 season boded well for Sayers, setting two UK records and defeating high-class rivals, such as Germany's European champion Steffi Nerius and the Czech Republic's Barbora Špotáková, who went on to win the world title that season, at a championship where Sayers finished 18th in qualifying, with her worst result of the season: 57.23 m.
+She defeated high-class rivals, such as Germany's European champion Steffi Nerius and the Czech Republic's Barbora Špotáková, who went on to win the world title that season, at a championship where Sayers finished 18th in qualifying, with her worst result of the season: 57.23 m.

 On 15 March 2008 Sayers won the European Cup of Winter Throwing title in Split, Croatia, with a throw of 63.65 m.

 Sayers originally finished fourth at the 2008 Summer Olympics in Beijing, China, setting a new British record of 65.75 m.
 However in 2016 the Russian third placed athlete, Mariya Abakumova, tested positive for banned substances after a re-analysis of her sample, meaning that Sayers would be upgraded to the bronze medal position.
 She eventually received her Olympic bronze medal on 20 July 2019 at the London Anniversary Games, 11 years later.

 She improved her British record to 66.17m at the London Grand Prix Diamond League meeting in London in 2012.

 On 4 July 2012, Sayers carried the Olympic Torch through Bourne in Lincolnshire.

 On 7 August 2012, Sayers competed in the women's javelin at the 2012 Summer Olympics, but had sustained an injury to her right arm and was unable to feel her throwing hand.
 She threw three attempts but failed to throw the qualification distance and so stepped over the line and was knocked out of the competition without recording a mark.

+Domestically, Sayers won a remarkable eleven British javelin throw titles, ten of which were consecutive from 2003 to 2012.

 Sayers subsequently had elbow surgery which involved a ligament being removed from her right wrist and inserted in her left arm.
 She lost her funding from UK Athletics at the end of 2014, but philanthropist Barrie Wells agreed to fund Sayers' training in exchange for helping heptathlete Katarina Johnson-Thompson improve her javelin throwing.